Skip To Main Content

 Magnolia Junior High is one of 350 schools and districts across the United States to be recognized as a Model Professional Learning Community (PLC).
 MJH was recognized by Solution Tree for its sustained success in raising student achievement.
 The school’s successful implementation of the Professional Learning Communities at Work® process was a major contributing factor in the improved achievement of its students.

-MJH Teachers of the 1st Quarter
+Teachers of the Quarter 1Q25

 Upcoming Events